PrizePicks

 SidePrize LLC, also known as Performance Predictions LLC, is an American daily fantasy sports (DFS) operator doing business as PrizePicks.
 The company is known for offering DFS contests, such as "pick 'em"-styled games for its users.

-Headquartered in Atlanta, PrizePicks has encountered contentious legal issues due to its distinction as a DFS operator, as opposed to a sportsbook.
+Headquartered in Atlanta, it has encountered contentious legal issues due to its distinction as a DFS operator, as opposed to a sportsbook.
+On January 16, 2026, it was announced that lottery operator Allwyn had completed the purchase of a 62.3% stake in the firm for approximately $1.5 billion.

 Description and operation

 PrizePicks is particularly known for its daily fantasy sports, holding a status as the largest daily fantasy sports operation in North America and the United States.
 The Chicago Tribune has written that PrizePicks is a DFS operator specifically, "rather than a sportsbook" or "a traditional sports betting site".

-Due to this distinction, PrizePicks has been able to operate in states where online sports betting is not legal.
+Due to this distinction, it has been able to operate in states where online sports betting is not legal.
 Some of the DFS contests that PrizePicks offers include "pick'em-style games", which have been described as "closely [mirroring] player prop betting" found in traditional sports betting.

 As of June 2024, the company offers paid fantasy games in 30 U.S. states and Washington, D.C.